 With stats like that, it’s hard to know where to start.
 The article suggests, “Wellbeing comes from one place, and one place only – a positive culture.”
 When one of your client needs to speak with you, you would stop what you are doing and listen right?
 Why wouldn’t you do that for one of your employees?
 Seems straight forward enough – treat your employees well and they’ll pay it forward.

-Treating your employees as well as you do your clients is just one simple way to show appreciation, increase morale and staff retention.
+Treating your employees as well as you do your clients is just one simple way to show appreciation.
+Even if your employees are working from home, you can always connect with them over a video conferencing app and ask about their well-being.
+Similarly, when onboarding new employees, you can host ice-breaking sessions (look for virtual icebreaker ideas, if interested).
+By taking such initiatives, you can increase the morale of the employees as well as the new joiners and improve staff retention.
 HBR research suggests a few proven ways to establish a happier, more positive company culture.
 Stop playing the blame game, inspire others instead of tearing them down, consistently emphasize the meaningfulness of the work, and always offer up support, respect and kindness.

 Hopefully you work at a company where appreciating a job well done is part of the corporate culture, and you are valued year round.
 Here are a few of my favorite ways to show respect and goodwill to make your employees feel appreciated and more valued not just today but every day: